pwubbels/pwubbels/README.md

 What I'm Up To 🌱
 + 🧗🏃 When I'm not working, you can probably find me at the rock climbing gym or outside running.

-+ 🧠 On nights and weekends, I'm currently exploring the possibilities of GenAI and prototyping ideas in the rock climbing space.
++ 🧠 On nights and weekends, I'm currently exploring the possibilities of AI and prototyping an idea in the rock climbing space.